zorowangtt/phdthesis/source/11_chapter_2.md

 The density of HP36 was calculated as $\rho$ = 1.57 $\rm{g \, cm^{-3}}$, a little larger than the widely used value (1.35 $\rm{g \,cm^{-3}}$).[@fischer2009]
 The heat capacity was set in the range of 0.30 - 0.50 $\rm {cal \,g^{-1} \, deg^{-1}}$.[@gekko1979]

-### Water Model
+## Water Model
 In the previous study on the thermal conductivity of hp36 protein,[@yamato2022] we used Amber ff14SB force-field for the protein atoms and TIP3P water model with the SHAKE constraints switched off, although it is an unusual usage of the TIP3P model.
 It is known that anomalous diffusion occurs for simulations with the standard rigid TIP3P water model.[@wu2006;@takemura2007] To examine the water-model dependence on the protein thermal conductivity, we used Amber ff19SB + TIP3P water model with the SHAKE constraints switched off only for protein in this study.
 As mentioned above, the calculated value of $\lambda$ of the whole protein was 0.26 $\mathrm{\pm}$ 0.01 $\mathrm{W{/} (m{\cdot}K)}$, close to 0.3 $\mathrm{\pm}$ 0.01 $\mathrm{W{/} (m{\cdot}K)}$ obtained in the previous study.[@yamato2022] It is possible that the properties of solvent affect the protein thermal conductivity through the protein-solvent interfaces.

-As described in **INTRODUCTION**, the structure, dynamics and function of proteins are controlled by protein-solvent interactions.
+As described in the beginning of this chapter, the structure, dynamics and function of proteins are controlled by protein-solvent interactions.
 In particular, Straub, Leitner and coworkers reported seminal studies on the energy transport across the protein-water interfaces.
 Sagnella et al. observed spatially directed "funneling" of kinetic energy from heme to the surrounding solvent for the excess energy dissipation of myoglobin after flash photolysis.[@sagnella2001]
 Agbo, Xu, Zhang, et al. examined the cytochrome c-water thermal conductance and demonstrated that the protein-water interface poses no greater Kapitza resistance to thermal flow than the protein itself.
 It is interesting to note that the thermal conductance at the protein-solvent interfaces for different types and shapes of proteins exhibits different values of thermal conductance ranges from 100 to 330 $\rm MWK^{-1}m^{-2}$.[@lervik2010;@kurisaki2023;@xu2014;@agbo2014;@agbo2014a]
 Hamzi et al. studied the dependence of the thermal conductance at the protein-water interfaces on the types of amino acid residues.[@hamzi2022]